npm package discovery and stats viewer.

 This ensures diff-friendly output for version control.

-Purpose: Generate Fastify gateway scaffolding (routes and schemas) from an OpenAPI 3.1 specification.
-This provides the foundation for building a REST API layer over your SOAP client.
+Purpose: Generate a production-ready Fastify gateway with fully functional route handlers from an OpenAPI 3.1 specification.
+This creates a complete REST API layer over your SOAP client with automatic request/response transformation and standardized envelope responses.

 When to use: